egarner99/GA5/README.md

 **Result #1:**

-The code didn't seem to really work, unless I missed a step.
-All it did was create the downloads dir.
-It looks like a missed a step, so I allowed it to create an example input file based on its suggestion.
+The code didn't seem to really work, all it did was create the downloads dir.
+It looks like I missed a step, so I allowed it to create an example input file based on its suggestion.

 **Prompt #2:** Yes, create an example input file with the urls ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR247/027/SRR24727827/SRR24727827_1.fastq.gz ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR247/027/SRR24727827/SRR24727827_2.fastq.gz